tradlyplatform/marketplace-api/puffin-v2/docs/location.md

 sidebar_label: Location & Map
 ---

-There are many places in the app we have used geo location features.
+User able to add location in different scenarios to help the selling and buying experiences.
+- Sellers able to add locations while their creating the store, this helps when buyers find nearby stores (on collection widget)
+- Sellers able to add location while adding listings/products (They can opt to remove as well), so their items shows up in listing search.

 There are few ways you can configure them to achieve your business

 Maps we support
 1. Google Maps (Places API)
 2. Openstreet map ()
+3. iOS use Native apple maps.

 Places currently available